Hey nonny nonny!

 What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others - Pericles

-Things don't go wrong and break your heart so you can become bitter and give up.They happen to break you down and build you up so you can be all that you were intended to be!
+Things don't go wrong and break your heart so you can become bitter and give up.They happen to break you down and build you

 The true measure of an individual is how he treats a person who can do him no good.